Snawoot/postfix-mta-sts-resolver/README.md

 make VENV=~/postfix-mta-sts-resolver
 ```

 Such virtual environment can be moved to another machine of similar type (as far python interpreter is compatible with new environment).
-If virtualenv is placed into same location on new machine, application can be ruined this way:
+If virtualenv is placed into same location on new machine, application can be run this way:

 ```bash
 venv/bin/mta-sts-daemon